GranthikSom/ratatui-snake-game/README.md

-I actually vibe coded this TUI.
+I actually vibe coded this TUI,
 I just wanted to know how Ratatui works.